-In 2021, the U.S. remained a significant net importer of crude oil.
-Over one-third of U.S. crude supplies came from foreign sources, and imports equated to 40% of the oil processed by refineries.
+In 2022, the U.S. remained a significant net importer of crude oil.
+Over one-third of U.S. crude supplies came from foreign sources, and 40% of the oil processed by refineries was imported.

 Even though U.S. oil production has increased in recent years, our nation’s economy still transfers billions of dollars every year to the OPEC cartel.